mrlonis/maven-spotless-hooks/README.md

 ## Usage

-This repo should be added to another repo as a submodule
+This repository should be added to another repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules):

 ```sh
 git submodule add -b main https://github.com/mrlonis/maven-spotless-hooks.git .hooks/
 git commit -m "Adding maven-spotless-hooks"
 ```

-This will add the `maven-spotless-hooks` repository as a submodule in the `.hooks` folder within your project.
+This will add the `maven-spotless-hooks` repository as a `submodule` in the `.hooks` folder within `your project`.

-### (Optional) Automatically Update Submodule With Maven
+### Automatically Update Submodule With Maven

-Submodules are not cloned by default so we need to add a plugin to our Maven root `pom.xml` to clone the submodule.
-The following is the recommended configuration:
+`Submodules` are not cloned by default on a fresh clone from GitHub so we need to add a plugin to our Maven root `pom.xml` to clone the submodule.
+The following is the recommended configuration (**hold off on copying this!
+You likely want to NOT run this in your CI/CD pipeline.
+Continue reading to find out how to do this**):

 ```xml
 <project>